View of an old town with a stone church on a hill, surrounded by houses with tiled roofs and many trees, with mountains in the background.

 In summer, it offers coolness and calm; in spring and fall, its changing atmosphere enchants visitors.

-Historically, the Auberge was a collection of fairly simple terraced houses, one of which was a large garage opening onto the Place de la Fontaine.
-It was opened by the owners of the village's former presbytery.
-Purchased by a local couple, the Auberge built up a fine reputation in the region for its hospitality and good food in one of the most beautiful squares in the Luberon.
-Then, when they retired, the Auberge fell into a slumber.
+Historically consisting of several fairly simple row houses—one of which was a large garage opening onto the Place de la Fontaine—the Auberge was opened by the owners of the village’s former presbytery.
+Purchased by a local couple, the Auberge has built a fine reputation in the region for its hospitality and excellent cuisine on one of the Luberon’s most beautiful squares.
+Then, when they retired, the Auberge fell into a slumber… Until this year!

-The inn is undergoing a complete renovation and will reopen in June 2026.
+The inn underwent a complete renovation and reopened on May 21, 2026.

-Recently taken over by a neighboring family, refurbished and decorated with care to highlight the surrounding nature and stonework, the Auberge is regaining its soul and will reopen its doors in June 2026.
-The new owners are committed to preserving the spirit of this historic building while adding contemporary charm.
+Recently taken over by a local family, the inn has been carefully renovated and decorated to highlight the natural surroundings and the surrounding stonework, and it has regained its spirit, reopening its doors in May 2026.
+The new owners are committed to preserving the character of this historic building while infusing it with a contemporary charm.